bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

     * **Drag-and-Drop Functionality:** Users will utilize drag-and-drop to move cards through the Kanban stages, prioritize items in queues (like the Ideabank's "Queue for Production"), and potentially to adjust schedules on the calendar.
 * **Core Screens/Views (Conceptual for MVP):**
     1.  **Login/Authentication Screen:** Standard entry point for users to access the platform securely.
     2.  **Main Dashboard / Command Center:** The primary landing area after login.
 Could prominently feature the **Orchestrator Chat Interface** for quick task initiation.
 Likely provides access to, or an overview of, the Content Calendar, active tasks, and important notifications.
+The sidebar features the Kroids for persona switching.
     3.  **Ideabank View:** Displays the **Ideabank Kanban** with stages like `Raw Idea`, `Refining`, `Queued for Production`, `Archive`.
 Allows users to add new ideas and manage them.
     4.  **Content Lifecycle Kanban View:** Shows active content pieces as cards moving through: `Idea` -> `Prompt` -> `Staging` -> `Production` -> `Scheduled` -> `Posted` -> `Analysis`.
     5.  **Content Calendar View:** Displays scheduled and previously posted content (daily, weekly, monthly views).
 Features the "+" button gateway for initiating new content/campaigns.
     6.  **Content Review & Simple Edit Interface:** An integrated area where users review AI-generated content, provide feedback, rate, and make simple edits (e.g., basic hybrid video editor).
-    7.  **Basic Settings Page:** For managing user profile, core Brand Identity elements, and social media platform connections.
+    7.  **Basic Settings Page:** For managing user profile, core Brand Identity elements, and social media platform connections, as well as team and license management (for Admins).
 * **Accessibility Aspirations:** While detailed specifications will be defined during the UI/UX design phase, Konmashi will aspire to meet widely accepted web accessibility guidelines, such as WCAG 2.1 Level AA, for its core MVP user workflows.
 This will help ensure the platform is usable by a broad audience, including people with disabilities.
 The Design Architect (Jane) will be tasked with exploring and defining specific accessibility requirements and implementation strategies.
 * **Branding Considerations (High-Level):** The branding for Konmashi itself (logo, color scheme, overall visual identity) will be developed as part of the design process.
 The platform should also allow tenants (especially premium/agency accounts) to apply some level of their own branding to their instance.
 * **Target Devices/Platforms:** Primary Interface: A desktop-first responsive web application.
 Mobile Access: The web application should be responsive to work on mobile browsers.
 Specific mobile capabilities should optimize for: Idea capture and Monitoring workflows.